justusthane/grav-justus.ws/user/pages/06.misc/marika-and-biagio-house/default.md

 A friend of theirs said, "You guys took the strategy of buying the worst house in the neighborhood.
 Nice!"

-I'm having a little house envy,
-So I'm going to live through them vicariously on this page.
+I'm having a little house envy, so I'm going to live vicariously through them and follow their progress on this page.